aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 1. **Seamless service discovery with VPC Lattice when using custom domain names**.
     * All the DNS resolution is configured in the Private Hosted Zone you desire.
-    * Anytime a VPC Lattice service is created in any AWS Account, its DNS information (custom and service-managed domain names for created resources) is sent to the AWS Account managing the DNS configuration.
-This message is processed by creating an [Alias record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html).
+    * Anytime a VPC Lattice service is created/deleted in any AWS Account, its DNS information (custom and service-managed domain names for created resources) is sent to the AWS Account managing the DNS configuration.
+This message is processed by creating/deleting an [Alias record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html).

-2. **Automated DNS records' clean-up when VPC Lattice services are deleted**.
-    * When a VPC Lattice service is deleted in any AWS Account, a notification is sent to the AWS Account managing the DNS configuration.
-The corresponding Alias record is then deleted.

-3. **Automation resources are built using Infrastructure-as-Code**.
+2. **Automation resources are built using Infrastructure-as-Code**.
     * [AWS CloudFormation](https://aws.amazon.com/cloudformation/) or [Hashicorp Terraform](https://www.terraform.io/) are used as options for the guidance automated code deployment.
     * Given this automation is built for multi-account environments, detailed deployment steps are provided in the [Deploy the Guidance](#deploy-the-guidance) section.